 You will receive care instructions when your treatment is completed.
 Good oral hygiene and eating habits, alongside regular dental visits, will aid in the life of your new implant.

+Our office is located near the Kaimuki Mall.
 If you have questions about implant restoration or would like to schedule a consultation, please contact our office.